alexanderbrown/inkwell/README.md

     ```['inpatient', 'outpatient', 'other']```
 * You may also use a predefined options list.
 Current values are:
   * `'yes-no'`
+  * `'yes-no-unknown'`
+  * `'months'`
+  * `'male-female'`
+  * '`male-female-unknown'`
   * `'nhs-trust'`

-TODO: implement predefined list options

 ## Branch questions (`depends-on`)

 To set a questions as a branch question, use the `depends-on` field.
 This should consist of the `id` of the parent question, and the `value` which, if matched, will result in the branch question being displayed.

+The `value` field can also take an array of values, which will enable the field when the parent question matches any of these.
+Note that this is not, at present, implemented in the editor, requiring manual JSON editing.

 Note that, in principal, a branch question can precede the question it depends upon.
 This is strongly discouraged, as it is highly likely to result in the user missing the branch question.
 It is encouraged to only use branch questions directly after the parent question.

-TODO: Branch pages (not currently implemented)